static site checker

 -V Show version details, then exit.

---validation Show attribute extensions, then exit.
-Attribute
+--validation List extendable attribute types, then exit.

 COMMAND LINE AND CONFIGURATION FILES SWITCHES